Traefik Essentials Monitoring with Grafana, Prometheus & Loki

 Metrics

-Add the following configuration to your existing traefik.yml file:
+Add the following command flags to your Traefik docker-compose.yml:

 Click to expand and view more